OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/08-using-a-servo.md

 		// convert the angle to pulse width in microseconds(uS) using the rate previously calculated in the constructor float PWus = minPW + rate * angle;

-		// TODO: LAZAR: look into this, can potentially move this to the constructor
-		// initialize the servo pin using the Arduino Servo library servo.attach(pin);

 		// set the servo angle by sending the calculated pulse width to the servo motor using the Arduino Servo library servo.writeMicroseconds(PWus);